sarda-nikhil/Sypy/README.md

 have not been tested yet.
 Function evaluation has not been tested yet.
 Besides, supporting arbitrary functions is probably not a good idea.

 The most appropriate way would be to determine all possible return values of a function and substitute those values in the constraints.

+TODO:

+The most important thing to do right now is to interleave symbolic execution code in the binary operations.